LUAN-Peter/studyNotes/docs/javascript/dataType.md

 # JavaScript Data Types

-> There is a question among all the interview: how many kinds of data types are there in JavaScript?
-I felt really confused at first.
-People always could answer the properties or usages when there is given data type.
+> There is a question among all interviews: how many kinds of data types are there in JavaScript?
+I felt perplexed at first.
+People could always answer the properties or usages when there is a given data type.
 So I think it's necessary to collating overall.

 ## Dynamic & Weak Type
-JavaScript is a **dynamic** and **weak(loosely)** progamming language.
+JavaScript is a **dynamic** and **weak(loosely)** programming language.
 Dynamic means variables in JavaScript are not directly associated with any particular value type.
 As for weak or loosely property, there is no precise technical definition of what the terms mean actually.
-[Wiki][1] But generally, weak(loosely) programming language allow variables change their types at compile time, which can avoiding most of errors.
+[Wiki][1] But generally, weak(loosely) programming language allow variables to change their types at compile-time, which can avoid most of the errors.

 <quadrantal-diagram />

 ## Data Types
-The lastest ECMAScript standard defines **9** types.
+The latest ECMAScript standard defines **9** types.
 Six of them are **primitives**.
 Two are **structural** types.
-Specially, There is one structural root primitive: **null**.
+Especially, there is one structural root primitive: **null**.
 > In the Chinese version, it said that there are only **8** types.
-It excludes the **Function type** belonging to strutural types.
+It excludes the **Function type** belonging to structural types.
 I think it is reasonable.
-Strictly to say, every Function constructor is derived from Object construtor.
+Strictly to say, every Function constructor is derived from the Object constructor.
 Maybe the English one just focuses on the results of **typeof** operation.

 * Six **Data Types** are primitives:
     * undefined